Two Meter Net | Ten Meter Net |

 LATEST NEWSLETTER

-Fellow club members' updates on their recent projects.
+Details on the first annual BVARA CW Roundup!
 Plus, special events this month, upcoming BVARA events, VE testing, contest corral, and more.

 Who are Amateur Radio operators or Hams?